luwrain/packs/README.md

-## LUWRAIN Packs: delivering extensions to users
+# Packs: delivering extensions and updates

 This repository contains a packs manager: a component of LUWRAIN which is supposed to take care of delivering various extensions to users.